Modern Jewish historiography: Attitudes toward historical writing

 Medieval Jewish historical consciousness permeated various writings beyond formal historiography.
 Steinschneider included a broad range of texts in his definition of historical literature, such as selichot (penitential prayers), qinot (elegies), communal statutes, travel accounts, minhagim (customs), testaments, and letters.
-Yerushalmi acknowledged "the so-called ‘chain of tradition’ of the oral law (shalshelet ha-qabbalah)" was the exception to the scarcity of medieval Jewish historiography, that Bonfil pointed out remained a bestseller even in the era of early printed books, leading Bonfil to view Renaissance and Baroque Jewish historical writing as a "sad epilogue" of the medieval period.
+Yerushalmi acknowledged "the so-called 'chain of tradition' of the oral law (shalshelet ha-qabbalah)" was the exception to the scarcity of medieval Jewish historiography, that Bonfil pointed out remained a bestseller even in the era of early printed books, leading Bonfil to view Renaissance and Baroque Jewish historical writing as a "sad epilogue" of the medieval period.
 Bonfil further argued that this scarcity was partly due to a perceived Jewish marginality and lack of agency in political and military spheres, which were the predominant subjects of medieval historiography.
 Bonfil has pointed out that the chain of tradition has parallels in the Christian historiographical genre of apostolic succession as established by Eusebius in his medieval ecclesiastic historiography such as the Ecclesiastical History and other historiography in the Middle Ages, and Tropper has pointed out that both inherit from Hellenistic succession tradition such as those from the second Sophistic movement (60-250).
+Eusebius was influenced by Josephus.
 Bart Wallet points out that shalshelet ha-qabbalah influenced later historians such as David Gans and Menahem Amelander.